Blog : Posts tagged with 'Christianity'

 If this week seems to have gone quickly, it’s because I haven’t been blogging very much.
 My social life is getting the better of me.

-Talking of blogging, one of the managers at work has apparently started too.
+Talking of blogging, one of the branch managers at work has apparently started too.
 I’m intrigued, but not enough to want to read it.
-The next thing you know, the managing director will be getting a Livejournal.
+The next thing you know, the Managing Director will be getting a Livejournal.

 Update on last month’s post about Christian science fiction: whilst searching for something else, I discovered the book I was thinking of when I wrote it.
 It’s Operation Titan by Dilwyn Horvat.
 I’ve tried searching for more information about Horvat, but not very much has turned up.
 I’m not even sure whether Dilwyn is a male or female name.